What do I do?

 My name is Alla Ponomareva and I’m addicted.
 My addiction to photography and traveling is the reasoning for this site, where you can find my photo essays and travel advice.
 The budget part comes from being an EFL teacher in South Korea, which doesn’t provide for a glamorous lifestyle, but a lifestyle I wouldn’t trade for a six figure pay check.

 I was born in Odessa, Ukraine and grew up in Delaware, USA.
-For the past six years I’ve lived and worked in Daejeon, South Korea, which is conveniently located near my other favorite travel destinations.
+For the past seven years I’ve lived and worked in Daejeon, South Korea, which is conveniently located near my other favorite travel destinations.

 For me, photography started when I was very young, helping my father develop film in our bathroom, aka the darkroom.
 Later in life, my mother has also pursued photography, requiring me to be her model and assistant.
-About six years ago I began living and traveling abroad, which has encouraged me to capture foreign cultures and experiences in a way that would make both of my parents proud.
+About eight years ago I began living and traveling abroad, which has encouraged me to capture foreign cultures and experiences in a way that would make both of my parents proud.

 I have been fortunate enough to be able to share my photography in various exhibitions around Korea.
 I have also been published in various newspapers, magazines and newsletters.
 I’m a current member and contributor of Daejeon Artist Collective.
-I’m also currently studying at the New York International Photography School online, which has been a leader in photography education for over 100 years.

 I probably wouldn’t have stayed in Korea for as long as I did, if it wasn’t for meeting and marrying my fantastic husband, Garrett.
 Mentioning him and not mentioning beer would probably be a sin, because he is a homebrewer of 13+ years of experience.
 We even spent one summer making this and this.
 Visit his page to learn more about Garrett’s delicious obsession.